lucidsoftware/lucid-programming-competition-2023/problems/DinoTime/description.md

 +-----------------------------------+
 ```

-Given an ascii map full of dinosaurs and obstacles, calculate the theoretical largest your dino can become.
+Given an ASCII map full of dinosaurs and obstacles, calculate the theoretical largest your dino can become.
 You must traverse this land, eating as much as you can, and plan your path accordingly to prevent starvation.

 ## Rules of Dino-land

-- You start as `@` with a dino size of 1
+- You start as `@` with a dino of size 1 and energy 1 and leave dry ground `.` behind when you move
 - You can only eat dinosaurs with a size less than or equal to your current size
 - You cannot eat dinosaurs larger than yourself, or they'd eat you
-- In order to grow by one, you must eat a total size of dinosaurs equal to your current size

-  - Example: \
-     If you are a dinosaur of size 5, you can eat five dinosaurs of size 1, or two dinosaurs of sizes 2 and 3, or one dinosaur of size 5.
+- In order to grow by one, you must eat dinosaurs whose total combined sizes of equal to your current size.
+For example, if you are a dinosaur of size 5, you can eat five dinosaurs of size 1, or two dinosaurs of sizes 2 and 3, or one dinosaur of size 5
 - Excess dinosaurs eaten stay in your tummy, meaning their values carry over.

-- Dinosaurs disappear when they are eaten, leaving dry ground `.` behind
+- Dinosaurs disappear when they are eaten, leaving dry ground `.` behind.
-- Whenever you eat a dinosaur, your energy resets to the max.
+- Whenever you eat a dinosaur, your energy resets to the max
 - Your max energy is the equal to the size of your dinosaur
-- If you can't find anything to eat, your dinosaur will die.
+- If you can't find anything to eat, your dinosaur will die
-  - Moving tiles takes between 1 - 3 energy, depending on the tile,
+- Moving tiles takes between 1 and 3 energy, depending on the tile.
 - Not all land is passable, meaning that you must find your way around the rocks and trees

 ## Dino-time Legend